skorokithakis/stavros-notes/content/drone-stuff/ardupilot-setup-checklist.md

 - [ ] Set `COMPASS_ENABLE=0` if you don't have a compass, otherwise calibrate it (not detailed here).
 - [ ] Set `TERRAIN_ENABLE=0` to get rid of the terrain warning.
 - [ ] Set the board orientation with `AHRS_TRIM_Y` and check that FBWA mode flies level.
 - [ ] Set `THR_PASS_STAB=1` so you can manually set the autolaunch "idle" throttle (before the throw).
 - [ ] Set `THR_SUPP_MAN=1` so you can manually set the throttle in autolaunch.
 - [ ] Check the preflight errors to warn on.
 For example, if you don't have an SD card, disable the "logging" preflight item.
 - [ ] Set up the OSD (Mission Planner has a very nice UI for that).
-I use a potentiometer to switch between the four different screens of the OSD:
+Keep in mind that ArduPilot's airspeed and windspeed estimation are quite good, so you may want to add those even if you don't have an airspeed sensor.
+You may also want to set up multiple screens, I use a potentiometer to switch between the four different screens of the OSD:
   -  One with everything on (for debugging), which is also set as the `OSD_ARM_SCR`/`OSD_DSARM_SCR`.
   -  One with the artificial horizon, system messages and some basic info like RSSI, battery, ground speed and altitude.
   -  A minimal screen with just system messages and battery/RSSI/speed/altitude.
   -  A screen with just system messages, for when I want to enjoy the scenery.

-  Keep in mind that ArduPilot's airspeed and windspeed estimation are quite good, so you may want to add those even if you don't have an airspeed sensor.

 ## Radio-related

 - [ ] Set your radio channels to AETR and run the radio calibration in the calibration section of ArduPilot.
 - [ ] Add arming switch with `RCn_OPTION=41` (on whatever channel you want).
 - [ ] Set up modes, possibly having switches override the mode channel to the mode you want.
   What I do is set a given channel as the mode channel, and make that channel always output -100% on the radio.
 Then, I set up channel overrides for each switch, keeping in mind that overrides in OpenTX are executed in order (so the bottom override has the highest priority).
   That way, I set MANUAL/ACRO/FBWA to be lowest priority (on the same switch), then CRUISE to override those, then LOITER, AUTO, AUTOTUNE in that order.
   Finally, I add RTL to a switch on its own channel, with the highest priority of all overrides.
 I also add an override for that switch to the mode channel to -100%, so moving any other stick won't exit RTL mode as long as RTL is enabled.